BlueSquare23/Learning_Perl/README.md

 	print "Strings are not the same.\n";
 }

-# The lt, gt, le and ge operators compare by alphebetical order.
+# The lt, gt, le and ge operators compare by alphabetical order.
 The string
 # blah starts with a 'b' so it is *less than* fart which starts with an 'f'.
 # Think which one is further down along the alphabet.
 if ($a lt $b) {